NSEcho/bloggy/README.md

 Here comes the content.
 ```

+To create the new page which will be shown in the navbar, use `bloggy page NAME OF THE PAGE`.

 After you are satisfied with your post content, just run `$ ./bloggy gen` to generate the webpages and then open index.html